Chapter 25 : Carry That Weight

 “What is it with those nicknames?
 After a year of hearing them, I still don’t get it.
 You’re Padfoot, Peter is Prongs… no, that’s James…?”

-“That’s sort of how nicknames are, not everyone needs to get it,” said Sirius evasively.
-“So how was Quidditch?”
+“That’s sort of how nicknames are, not everyone needs to understand,” said Sirius evasively.

-“…I saw a unicorn there when I was about six,” Sirius continued.
+“…and that’s when we found a unicorn,” Sirius continued.
 His story was sounding increasingly less probable the more he told of it.

 “I don’t believe you,” I said dismissively.
 “Unicorns are shy – they only like innocent, trustworthy people.
 They wouldn’t go anywhere near you.”